 | || || || |

-The City of Long Beach is issuing a Request for Proposals from faith-based and 501c(3) organizations for the U.S. Department of Housing and Urban Development (HUD) FY 2014 Continuum of Care Homeless Assistance Programs.
+FY2014 Continuum of Care Request for Proposals - The City of Long Beach is no longer accepting applications for the U.S. Department of Housing and Urban Development (HUD) FY 2014 Continuum of Care Program.
+Proposals were due on Friday, October 10, 2014.

 FY 2014 Emergency Solutions Grant Program Request for Proposals - The City of Long Beach is no longer accepting applications for the U.S. Department of Housing and Urban Development (HUD) FY 2014 Emergency Solutions Grant Program.
 Proposals were due on Wednesday, June 4, 2014.